stiasta/fraud_detection_notes/README.md

   - _Direct fraud_
     - For example: Money laundering, Salami technique, Employee embezzlement

   - _Indirect fraud_
     - For example: malware, phishing, identity theft

+### Direct Fraud
+#### Money laundering
+Converting illicit/illegal money into less suspicious money.
+This is done to conceal the source of where the money comes from.
+One technique is to transfer money to multiple accounts using complex transactions.

+#### Salami technique
+Transfering a miniscule amount of money from a great amount of customer accounts, using f.ex. insiders in a bank.

+### Indirect Fraud
+#### Identity theft
+Someone gains access to personal information to further gain access to services in for example banks.

 ### Resources
 ### Articles